 To keep your microwave oven in the best condition, you are advised to clean regularly the door as well as the interior and exterior with a damp cloth and neutral soap or liquid detergent.
 Always keep the microwave outlet cover (F) free of fat or splashed grease.
 Never use abrasive detergents, scouring pads or tools with metal rivets when you clean the oven's exterior and interior.
-In addition, be careful not to let water or liquid detergent seep into the air and steam outlet slots located atop the oven.
-Do not use ammoniabased detergents.
+In addition, be careful not to let water or liquid detergent seep into the air outlet and steam slots located atop the appliance.
+Do not use ammonia-based detergents.
 We likewise recommend that you do not use alcohol, steel wool or abrasive detergents to clean the inside and outside door surfaces in order to avoid scraches.
-To ensure of perfect closing, always keep the inner portion of the oven door clean, being careful not to let any dirt or food residue get caught between the door and the front of the oven.
+To be assured of perfect closing, always keep the inner portion of the oven door clean, being careful not to let any dirt or food residue get caught between the door and the front of the oven.